“The Imagination Thief” Part VII—Film & Video-Book

-SCROLL DOWN THIS PAGE and click the below titles 84-94, to view the Video-Book versions of mini-chapters 84-94, which comprise Part VII of the novel.
+SCROLL DOWN THIS PAGE and click the below titles 84-94, to view the Video-Book versions of mini-chapters 84-94, which constitute Part VII of the novel.

 Above is the Film “PIPPA 50”, which is embedded on the title page of Part VII of The Imagination Thief’s ebook format.
 In it are coloured shadows for Part VII as a whole, being just one lens’s suggestion of Pippa Vail.